AlmonzoRhoden/prework-about-me/README.md

 https://almonzorhoden.github.io/prework-about-me/

 <h2> Installation instructions </h2>

-This is a read only webiste, so just click the link above in the "Deployed application" section view my pre-work about me.
+    None required.

-    none required
+This is a read only webiste, so just click the link above in the "Deployed application" section to view my first pre-work assignment.

-<h2> Questions? </h2>
+## Questions?
-Feel free to email me at almonzo.rhoden@gmail.com, so I can address any questions or concerns you may have regarding my website thank you.
+Email me at almonzo.rhoden@gmail.com, so I can address any questions or concerns you may have regarding my website thank you.